 The effects that blood glucose levels outside of the target range (3.6mmols/L - 6.9mmols/L - although this range can vary) have on cognitive and physical function are often not appreciated or are underestimated.
-In school, advance planning takes place with the student, Medical Department, Exams Officer and teachers to ensure that appropriate support is provided to students with Type 1 diabetes during exams, whether these are school - led or public exams.
-The nurses are happy to follow guidance from the student's individual diabetes team.
+In school, advance planning takes place with the student, Medical Department, Exams Officer and teachers to ensure that appropriate support is provided to students with Type 1 Diabetes during exams, whether these are school - led or public exams.
 The Medical Department also follows evidence-based guidance from University College Hospital London - please see attached link: